 Authority establishment costs include initial start-up costs incurred prior to CPWA becoming fully operational.
 These costs are amortized over 30 to 35 years on the straight-line method.
-Amortization expense for year ended December 31, 2022 was \$46,781.
+Amortization expense for years ended December 31, 2023 and 2022 was \$46,781.